Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance

-It may seem surprising that the mean of the Poisson parameter $\mu$ ($a_i$ or $b_i$ in the case of Eq. (\ref{BayesForm_2})), if restored with the help of the uniform prior from a single measurement, is not equal to this measurement, but exceeds it by unity.
-The equality to the measurement is obtained with the inverse prior only, but in this case the most probable value is smaller than the measurement by unity (with an exception of zero measurement).
+It may seem surprising that the mean of the Poisson parameter $\mu$ ($a_i$ or $b_i$ in the case of Eq. (\ref{BayesForm_2})), if restored with the help of the uniform prior from a single measurement, is not equal to this measurement (in contrast with $\overline{n} = \mu$ for a range of measurements with fixed $\mu$), but exceeds it by unity.
+The equality to the measurement is obtained only with the inverse prior (that is $1 / \mu$, which is denoted by this term everywhere in this paper unless otherwise specified), but in this case the most probable value is smaller than the measurement by unity (with an exception of zero measurement).

+After many repetitions of the experiment the average of $n$, $\overline{n}$, will be equal to the corresponding true parameter.
+But the effective reconstructed nuisance parameter will always overestimate the true value if the analysis is more susceptible to the average assumed nuisance parameter and the uniform prior is used, or will always underestimate it if the analysis is more susceptible to the most probable nuisance parameter and the inverse prior is used.
+It is easy to understand that if the background is overestimated or underestimated, lesser or greater $s$, respectively, is enough to describe the observed data.
+The same is true for the acceptance.

 In the data analysis either averages or the maxima appear to be more important, depending on the conditions.
 Intermediate cases are of course possible too.
-If both maxima and averages of the posterior distributions for $a_i$ or $b_i$ that are used in the analysis are equal or greater (at least one of them is greater) than the corresponding true values, the admixture of background seems to be larger and/or the acceptance greater than the actual ones.
-Then the observed data can be described by smaller $s$ than its true value.
-And vice versa, if they are equal or smaller (at least one), the data can be described by greater $s$.

-The frequentist methods, described later, are more complex and the priors affect them in a more complex way, depending on the particular method.
-But, surprisingly, they produce the same net result, at least for all reasonable methods that were checked in this work.
-Of course, only those frequentist (hybrid) methods are affected that use priors.

-Thus one can follow an empirical rule which demands that the upper (lower) limit be obtained with such nuisance priors that guarantee that both mean and maximum of the posterior nuisance-parameter distributions are not greater (not lesser) than the corresponding auxiliary measurements.
-Such priors will be called ``safe priors'' or ``safe nuisance priors''.
-These features were observed only for the problem considered, but it seems reasonable to expect the same behavior in a more generic context, unless otherwise is found.
+Therefore, in order to provide the coverage of interval boundaries for all conditions, in the case of the Poisson distributions the inverse priors should be used for calculation of the upper limit and the uniform priors for the lower limit.
+In a more general form, presumably applicable for a broader class of problems, this empirical rule demands that the upper (lower) limit be obtained with such nuisance priors that guarantee that both the mean and the maximum of the posterior nuisance-parameter distributions are as close as possible but not greater (not less) than the corresponding auxiliary measurements.
+Such priors will here be called ``safe priors'' or ``safe nuisance priors''.